-The Forest Preserve District of Will County offers four different field trips for high school students.
+The Forest Preserve District of Will County offers different field trips for high school students.

 Talk about hands-on!
 This program brings students into a forest preserve near your school to participate in an active restoration management project.
 Possible student work includes seed collecting, non-native species removal and planting of select native species.

 Recognized as an outstanding program in 2011 by the Illinois Park and Recreation Association, this program teaches students about how non-native species are introduced and what allows them to out-compete native species.
 Key ecological principles of diversity, competition and endangered species are part of the discussion.
 A variety of ecological resource management practices, the connection to habitat for wildlife species and the benefits of restoration are covered and experienced by each student.

 Time: 2-4 hours

 Water Quality Lab

 This water lab connects students with their watershed by practicing hands-on water quality monitoring and habitat surveying techniques.
 During this engaging program, students determine the health of a local body of water.
 Participants conduct a biological survey by dipping for and identifying aquatic insects in the field and perform chemical surveys in the water lab.
 Students explore the natural areas throughout the preserve and reflect on how watersheds affect habitats, people, and society.

 Area of study: Ecology, STEM Strong, Flora and Funa